mbhall88/rasusa/README.md

 $ rasusa --help

 rasusa 0.6.1
+Michael Hall <michael@mbh.sh>
-Randomly subsample reads to a specified coverage.
+Randomly subsample reads to a specified coverage

 USAGE:
-    rasusa [FLAGS] [OPTIONS] --bases <bases> --coverage <FLOAT> --genome-size <size|faidx> --input <input>...
+    rasusa [OPTIONS] --input <INPUT>...

-FLAGS:
-    -h, --help
-            Prints help information

-    -V, --version
-            Prints version information

-    -v
-            Switch on verbosity.

 OPTIONS:
     -b, --bases <bases>
             Explicitly set the number of bases required e.g., 4.3kb, 7Tb, 9000, 4.1MB

-            If this option is given, --coverage and --genome-size are ignored -l, --compress-level <1-9>
+            If this option is given, --coverage and --genome-size are ignored
-            Compression level to use if compressing output [default: 6]

     -c, --coverage <FLOAT>
             The desired coverage to sub-sample the reads to

-            If --bases is not provided, this option and --genome-size are required -g, --genome-size <size|faidx>
+            If --bases is not provided, this option and --genome-size are required

+    -f, --frac <FLOAT>
+            Subsample to a fraction of the reads - e.g., 0.5 samples half the reads

+            Values >1 and <=100 will be automatically converted - e.g., 25 => 0.25

+    -g, --genome-size <size|faidx>
             Genome size to calculate coverage with respect to. e.g., 4.3kb, 7Tb, 9000, 4.1MB

-            Alternatively, a path to a FASTA/Q index file can be provided and the genome size will be set to the sum of all reference sequences.
+            Alternatively, a FASTA/Q index file can be provided and the genome size will be set to the sum of all reference sequences.

-            If --bases is not provided, this option and --coverage are required -i, --input <input>...
+            If --bases is not provided, this option and --coverage are required

+    -h, --help
+            Print help information

+    -i, --input <INPUT>...
             The fast{a,q} file(s) to subsample.

             For paired Illumina you may either pass this flag twice `-i r1.fq -i r2.fq` or give two files consecutively `-i r1.fq r2.fq`.

+    -l, --compress-level <1-9>
+            Compression level to use if compressing output

+            [default: 6]

+    -n, --num <INT>
+            Subsample to a specific number of reads

+            If paired-end reads are passed, this is the number of (matched) reads from EACH file.
+            This option accepts the same format as genome size - e.g., 1k will take 1000 reads

-    -o, --output <output>...
+    -o, --output <OUTPUT>...
             Output filepath(s); stdout if not present.

             For paired Illumina you may either pass this flag twice `-o o1.fq -o o2.fq` or give two files consecutively `-o o1.fq o2.fq`.
 NOTE: The order of the pairs is assumed to be the same as that given for --input.
 This option is required for paired input.

     -O, --output-type <u|b|g|l>
             u: uncompressed; b: Bzip2; g: Gzip; l: Lzma

             Rasusa will attempt to infer the output compression format automatically from the filename extension.
 This option is used to override that.
-If writing to stdout, the default is uncompressed -s, --seed <INT>
+If writing to stdout, the default is uncompressed

+    -s, --seed <INT>
-            Random seed to use.
+            Random seed to use

+    -v
+            Switch on verbosity

+    -V, --version
+            Print version information
 ```

 ### Snakemake